 1. Complete your Application (including the 650 word essay)

-- Submit your Common Application or Merrimack Application
+- Common Application or Merrimack Application (no fee to apply)

-- Submit your Common Application Secondary School Report (SSR) or Merrimack Application Secondary School Report (SSR)
+- Common Application Secondary School Report (SSR) or Merrimack Application Secondary School Report (SSR)

 Please submit only one version of the application, not both.